Travel 4 minutes 11 June 2024

 3. Outside Culture

-Just because the sun is shining, it doesn’t mean you can’t nourish your soul with more than just vitamin D. Opera in Holland Park is a delight, especially with an early dinner or a pre-matinée lunch at Michelin-Starred Kitchen W8 – try the pigeon before your Puccini.
+Just because the sun is shining, it doesn’t mean you can’t nourish your soul with more than just vitamin D. Opera in Holland Park is a delight, especially with an early dinner or a pre-matinée lunch at One MICHELIN Star Kitchen W8 – try the pigeon before your Puccini.
 Shakespeare's Globe, which opened in 1997 and is an approximation of the original Globe and virtually on the same site, gives visitors a chance to witness his plays in the way The Bard intended.
 Afterwards, head down to Rambutan for a Sri Lankan feast.
 Regent's Park Open Air Theatre’s 18-week season includes everything from family shows to Shakespeare; but come prepared because Britain’s oldest outdoor theatre offers no shelter from the elements.

 4. Anyone for Tennis?